 Main Finding: Electric energy storage options have higher cycle losses than natural gas systems and battery energy storage systems lack the seasonal capability needed to meet the prospective winter electric peaks stemming from large-scale residential electrification.
-Pumped hydro storage has some seasonal capabilities but at a much smaller scale than seen with natural gas storage and with higher cycle losses; pumped hydro is generally not topographically practical in Kansas.
+Pumped hydro storage has some seasonal capabilities but at a much smaller scale than seen with natural gas storage and with higher cycle losses; however, pumped hydro is likely not topographically practical for Iowa.